The Midday 180

 Before joining The Midday 180, Hutton previously worked seven seasons as Network Producer for Titans Radio, starting in the summer of 2005 as a participant in the network’s Internship program.
 He quickly showed an ability to go beyond the obvious stories and exhibited a knack for interviewing, which would help earn him Nashville’s “Best Sports Reporter In Radio” Award in 2010.

-Chad Withrow has spent the last 7 years with 104-5 The Zone, and is part of The Midday 180.
+Chad Withrow started with 104-5 The Zone in 2004, and is part of The Midday 180.
 Born and raised in Mt.
 Juliet, TN, Chad knew he wanted to work in sports at a very young age.
 Chad is known for his common sense approach to sports talk and his in depth knowledge of University of Tennessee and SEC sports as well as being one of the state’s top High School football voices.

 He earned his undergraduate degree from Columbia University in 1991 and his master’s degree from Columbia University’s Graduate School of Journalism in 1993.